 As you already know, SUMPRODUCT can work with arrays.

 1. Creating a Condition

-First of all, we have an array to check a condition for the product name.
-It will check the values from the product column, return TRUE for the matched values, and FALSE for else.
+First, we have an array to check the condition of the product name.
+It will check the values from the product column, and return TRUE for the matched values, and FALSE for others.